blindpandas/spellcheck/readme.md

 - up and down arrow to navigate between suggestions.
 - enter to choose a suggestion.
 - backspace to remove a chosen suggestion.
 - control + c to copy the corrected text to the clipboard without replacing the selected text.
-(Can be changed from input gestures).
 - control + r to replace the selected suggestions in the text field.
 (Can be changed from input gestures).
 - escape to close both the suggestions menu and misspelled words menu.
 - NVDA+Alt+SHIFT+L to select a language manually (can be changed from input gestures).